the-mhdi/Ethereum-Middle-Client/README.md

-### Ethereum Middle client Concept, Modular Ethereum With Extensions; A Protocol-Adjacent Overlay Network for Verifiable Off-Chain Computation on Ethereum and Offloading specialized, semi-critical logics from the Execution Layer client.
+### Ethereum Middle client Concept, Modular Ethereum With Extensions; A Protocol-Adjacent Overlay Network for Verifiable Off-Chain Computation on Ethereum.

 A standard interface for adding custom logics/extensions to Ethereum nodes with no concensus layer change, no hard fork, no L2!